0MO Bar Returns in 2023: Modish Blues, New Blood and Fresh Menu focused on Singapore

 The plush, piquant drink is first reminiscent of yoghurt, though it also has laksa aromatics gracefully floating atop the tangy base.
 It’s comforting and easy, and actually not as adventurous as it sounds — though it would still prove a bit of an acquired taste for some.

 On the other hand, the Reclaimed Slings ($26) manifested as a progressive take on the Singapore Sling, taking cues from flavoured Martinis except the top notes remain the vivacious blend of cherry and tropical pineapple but toned down in sweetness for balance.

 The rest of the profile hides an insidious boozy bite that turns into a balmy sharpness which also skews it more sophisticated and less intolerably cloying.
 Probably one of the more well-thought-out Singapore Sling riffs I’ve seen.

 New look, new leadership, new menu, and new beginnings.
 While there’s probably no repeating the meteoric rise in 2021, with the bar debuting at No. 36 in World’s 50 Best Bars in London before clinching No. 8 in 2022’s Asia 50 Best Bars, I think MO Bar’s 2023 return has shown its potential.

 The intimate and convivial bar vibes still persist while the prototype drinks also showcased creative ideas.
 It just will take time for team chemistry to marinate and tweaks to be refined, but things look promising.

 Make your reservations here.

-- Address: 5 Raffles Ave, Level 4 Mandarin Oriental Hotel, Singapore 039797
+- Address: 5 Raffles Ave, Level 4 Mandarin Oriental Singapore, Singapore 039797